-Served in broth, Easy Braised Beef Shank hits the proverbial “spot” on a cold-weather day and in times of stress.
-I find there is something very comforting and deeply nourishing encountered in a bowl of melt in your mouth tender meat and hot broth.
+Served in broth, shanks are one of many carnivore diet recipes that hits the proverbial “spot” on a cold-weather day and in times of stress.
+Comfort is found in a bowl of fall-of-the-bone tender meat and warm broth.

 Peak into your butcher’s case, and you may see a few different names: foreshank, hind or rear shank, and soup bones.
 These are all essentially the same, usually just varying in size.
 Any option will work well for braising.